padmakarPi/ibis-poc-demo/docs/implementation/environment-variable-management.md

 ```
 Note :  you can check in template Dockerfile

+## Script folder

+If you project contain the node script then follow that rule:

+- A scripts folder with a Node script.

+- You run that script before npm start.

+- This way, the frontend app can read env.json at runtime instead of embedding process.env at build time.

+- fetch values from env.json instead of process.env.

+Reference:-

+- Go to the scripts folder in the template project :  scripts/replace-client-id-in-css.js → takes process.env, writes public/env.json.

+- Go to the Dockerfile → Dockerfile → runs this script before the app starts (so runtime envs are available inside container).

+- Go to package.json → package.json → ensures the script runs automatically before start

 ### ⚠️ Important Notes
 - Sometimes URLs in your environment config already end with a slash (/).